What’s a Content Marketing Consultant Do? (And How to Hire One)

 I run a content marketing agency that focuses on blogging.
 When you hire me, I develop a content marketing plan for you, I perform topic ideation and competitive research, and I use my roster of writers to create optimized content for you.
 I manage your blog for you, so you don’t have to, and you can focus your energies elsewhere.

-I’ve been asked a few times if I’m willing to hand over my topic research and let my clients get the content written elsewhere.
+I’ve been asked a few times by business owners if I’m willing to hand over my topic research and let my clients get the content written elsewhere.
 I typically say no; my specialist writers are some of the best in the business, and to be frank, those clients often just want to save money by hiring cheaper writers.
 Those writers won’t produce quality content those topics deserve, the blog won’t perform as well, and everyone involved is let down.

 I am not a content marketing consultant.
 So what is a content marketing consultant, and what do they do?